Galiant/Google-Developer-Challenge-Scholarship-FrontEnd-Web-Dev/truth-tables/truth-tables.md

 |  true	  |  false	|   true   |
 |  false	|  true	  |   true   |
 |  false	|  false	|   false  |

+Truth tables are used to represent the result of all the possible combinations of inputs in a logical expression.
+A represents the boolean value on the left-side of the expression and B represents the boolean value on the right-side of the expression.